HOW WE WORK

 Next, exact measurements are taken, from which your drawings are produced.
 Photographs of your home’s interior and of particular existing furniture, area rugs, art, and other items to be used in the final design, are taken.

 Our third step is where your design development really begins.
-Typically, we guide you on an educational, customized tour of appropriate showrooms, vendors, and craftspeople, principally located in the San Francisco Bay area.
+Typically, we guide you on an educational, customized tour of appropriate showrooms, vendors, and craftspeople, principally located in the San Francisco Bay Area.
 Not a shopping trip per se, rather an opportunity for you to see and learn what’s truly possible and available, understand pricing and timing, and to dream.
 The continual, co-creative process of your interior design includes concept development, designs including floor, furnishing, color, and lighting plans, window treatment designs, research specifications, and whatever else your project might require.
 Samples are obtained, and pricing is considered as options are provided in various price points to best align with your budget.

 Our presentations may take a number of forms, depending on your project requirements.
 Design concepts, various materials, options, and estimates are presented to you.
 The design is honed as necessary.
 Additional presentations may take place throughout the duration of the interior design process.

 Your design now moves into its implementation phase, where details are refined.
 Purchase arrangements are made for project elements including architectural materials, furnishings, fabrics, window treatments, flooring, lighting, and so on.
 Contractors are secured and scheduled as required.
 For new construction and remodels, elements permanent to the structure including flooring (wood, tile, stone etc), kitchen and bath fixtures and faucets, tile and stone, electrical, plumbing, and painting are scheduled, installed, and completed.
-Installing your furnishings, window treatments, area rugs, lighting fixtures, and the like may take place in phases, or completed at one time.
+Installing your furniture, window treatments, area rugs, lighting fixtures, and the like may take place in phases, or completed at one time.

 ART AND ACCESSORIES